Tomás Regalado (Salvadoran politician)

-Tomás Herculano de Jesús Regalado Romero (7 November 1861 – 11 July 1906) was the president of El Salvador from 14 November 1898 until 1 March 1903.
-He was a military ruler and gained power by deposing Rafael Antonio Gutiérrez, a man he had previously helped achieve control of the country by taking part in a conspiracy to oust Carlos Ezeta four years earlier.
-Elected to a four-year term in 1899, he promoted the construction of railways, declared an amnesty for political exiles, and began the construction of the Santa Ana Theater.
+Tomás Herculano de Jesús Regalado Romero (7 November 1861 – 11 July 1906) was a Salvadoran military officer and politician who served as the president of El Salvador from 14 November 1898 to 1 March 1903.
+He gained power by deposing General Rafael Antonio Gutiérrez whom Regalado had previously helped achieve control of the country by taking part in the Revolution of the 44 four years earlier.
+Regalado was elected to a four-year term in 1899.
+He promoted the construction of railways, declared an amnesty for political exiles, and began the construction of the Santa Ana Theater.

 Biography

 Tomás Herculano de Jesús Regalado Romero was born on 7 November 1861 in Santa Ana, El Salvador.
 His parents were Tomás Regalado and Petrona Romero de Regalado.
-In 1894, he married Concepción González Fortis, the daughter of ex-Salvadoran President Santiago González Portillo.
+In 1894, he married Concepción González Fortis, the daughter of former Salvadoran president Marshal Santiago González Portillo.
 They had two children: Tomás Regalado González and Marísa Regalado González.

-Upon leaving office, he remained active in the Army of El Salvador and was appointed Minister of War by his handpicked successor Pedro José Escalón.
+Upon leaving office, Regalado remained active in the Salvadoran Army and was appointed Minister of War by his handpicked successor, General Pedro José Escalón.
 During a war against Guatemala in 1906 he led a Salvadoran invasion force and went into battle.
 Seriously wounded, he soon died on 11 July.
 His coup d'état led to the dissolution of the Greater Republic of Central America after his government withdrew from it.

 Regalado was the last in a series of presidents who had come to power by force during the 19th Century.
-His peaceful transfer of power to Pedro José Escalón in 1903 allowed for a degree of political stability that persisted until the 1931 Salvadoran coup d'état.
+His peaceful transfer of power to Escalón in 1903 allowed for a degree of political stability that persisted until the 1931 Salvadoran coup d'état.